TheProjectsGuy/Learning_ROS/src/basic_robotics/README.md

 ### Tutorial 4: Sensors in Gazebo

 In this tutorial, we explore adding basic sensors in Gazebo robot models.
 We explore adding a camera and a laser scanner (LiDAR) to the robot from [tutorial 3](#tutorial-3-gazebo-and-a-four-wheel-robot).
+We also explore how to get the joint states from the robot in Gazebo and demonstrate how to visualize them in RViz.

 This tutorial uses the following resources of this package